GRIP: Research internships

 GRIP is a programme that gives undergraduates six weeks experience working on an academic research project during the summer between their second and final year.

-Opportunities are available in a range of departments, and you’ll have the chance to work alongside academic staff on innovative projects that really contribute to Goldsmiths' research.
+Opportunities are available in a range of subjects, and you’ll have the chance to work alongside academic staff on innovative projects that really contribute to Goldsmiths' research.

 When and where